robnagler/robnagler.github.io/_posts/2019-02-02-BookReview-Behave.md

 ---
 layout: post
-title: "BookReview: Behave: The Biology of Humans at Our Best and Worst"
+title: "BookNotes: Behave: The Biology of Humans at Our Best and Worst"
 date: 2019-02-02T23:52:00Z
 ---
 By Robert M. Sapolsky,  Penguin Books, May 2, 2017, 978-0143110910